 Estelle Yomba: (smiles) You are right! but the question is; they have the certificates, can they back them up?
 What can they do with such certificates?
 So you see that the question falls back to the youths complaining.

-However, I don’t blame the students, I rather blame the institutions training them.
-Why?
-Because the stakeholders know what the job and entrepreneurial market demand from the graduates but they continue giving students shallow training with a focus on theory and notes.
+However, I don’t blame the students, I rather blame the institutions training them because the stakeholders know what the job and entrepreneurial markets demand from the graduates but they continue giving students shallow training with a focus on theory and notes.

 What can the students do after graduation? should be our major concern while training.
 That is my mission driving statement.